Woman awarded $35,000 for bringing shelter’s kill rate from 100 percent to 0 in one year

-TAFT, Texas (Tribune Media Wire) – A woman who left her job as an accountant to pursue her passion for animals is being awarded $35,000 after bringing her animal shelter’s kill rate from 100 percent to zero.
+TAFT, Texas – A woman who left her job as an accountant to pursue her passion for animals is being awarded $35,000 after bringing her animal shelter’s kill rate from 100 percent to zero.

 Kayla Denney was awarded the 2019 National Unsung Hero Award by Petco for her accomplishment.